I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 in a place of the land of darkness.

-I didn’t say to the offspring of Jacob, ‘Seek me in vain.’
+I did not say to the offspring of Jacob, ‘Seek me in vain.’

 What I speak is righteous.